ZeroDragon/fishbrain/README.md

 ```
 _id is used to create or update records
 _ttl is used to set a time to live (see examples)
+_protected is used to protect a value from being updated, but you still can delete it

 ```

 ## Examples